Aetiology

 - tenderness at ACJ

-- pain relieved by LA injection to ACJ
+- pain relieved by LA and cortisone injection to ACJ

 - failure of non operative treatment